Vedsted/DataScienceProject/spark-base/README.md

     ```bash
     mkdir my-extended-spark-image
     ```
 1. Create a new file named `Dockerfile` and use one of the boilerplates below.
+If you create Java programs you must add the jar-files to the image with the use of the `ADD` command in the `Dockerfile`.

     For Java programs:
     ```bash